vishrutkohli/mailman3/src/mailman/docs/8-miles-high.rst

 posted messages for distribution to the list membership end up in the `out` queue for injection into the MTA.

-The `virgin` queue is a special queue for messages created by Mailman.
+The `virgin` queue (not depicted above) is a special queue for messages created by Mailman.

 .. graphviz::